cymatiste/botinthewoods/README.md

 - cmd > node bot.js

 This will tweet every 15 minutes by default.
-If you want to test out creating GIFs without tweeting them, use js/test.js
+If you want to test out creating GIFs without tweeting them, use js/test.js (you can configure it to output fewer frames for much faster sampling)

 If you get "Javascript heap out of memory" errors, these instructions might help: https://medium.com/@vuongtran/how-to-solve-process-out-of-memory-in-node-js-5f0de8f8464c